trishitchar/TcharGram/backend/README.md

 - [] chat option
 - [] video call
-- [] maybe some eth stuff web3
+- [] maybe some eth stuff web3 or for payment to get verified tick
 - [] maybe some nvdia ai model integration
 - [] 3d integration using ai and .ts
 - [] multiple file upload if possible then corrousal in fronend
-- usgin some maps cordination samna samni user er suggestion diya by the algo
+- using some maps cordination samna samni user er suggestion diya by the algo
+- maybe add some compiler for coding platform
+- photo te kono product then can sense the product then redict to some marketplace